 My Mom calls Pappy Daddy, as she should, since he is her Dad, but Mary, his wife, also calls him Daddy, and Mary's sister Alberta (Birdy) also calls him Daddy.
 He is indeed a dominating, patriarchal figure.
-Rarely, you might hear my aunt Sylvia (Carolyn's older sister), Monti (Sylvia's husband), Tony (Carolyn's second husband), and young Alice.
+Rarely, you might hear my aunt Sylvia (Carolyn's older sister), Monti (Sylvia's husband), Tony (Carolyn's second husband), and young Alice (my sister).
 I'm sure it was my tape recorder, and yet I am not in the recording at all.
 Perhaps I was hiding in another room.
-If you don't want to listen to all the audio, you can click on my summary.
+If you don't want to listen to all the audio, you can read my summary below.
 It doesn't contain all the personal anecdotes, but it has the vital information.
-Family Background and More Talk or my abbreviated transcript
+Family Background and More Talk.

 Pappy, referring to his father, “He was a steam and electrical engineer, and a damn good one!
 He was in charge of the electrical power, including the electricity that ran the streetcars from Pitsburg to Botworth.
 Fascinated by the latest technology, he built a crystal radio set at home, and adjusted the whisker just so, until he could hear KDKA, the first radio station in Pitsburg.
 He had a shop, like I did, but not as many power tools of course.
 He made his own shellac and would shellac anything that didn't move.
 He had thousands of dollars worth of tools out there, but would raise the roof whenever Mom bought a yard of goods.”